Back to top

 The Security Service’s Event Logging Service appends these events to Windows Event Logs, which can be viewed using the Windows Event Viewer.
 To ensure that event logging can’t be bypassed, the Event Logging Service is started on every boot and is protected from tamper or shut-down at run-time.
 For more details, see Samsung Security Service Tamper Protection.

-• Variables such as Secure Boot, Advanced SMM Protection, SMI Guard, and TPM activation status
+• Security state of the system, such as the security software version information, enable/disable status of security-relevant BIOS settings, and variables such as Secure Boot, Advanced SMM Protection, SMI Guard, and TPM activation status.

 User notifications